Constantine wrote Matthew 28:19 into your Bible, Part 2

 The Test of Parallel Accounts

-Matthew 28 is not the sole record in the New Scriptures (“NT”) of the “Great Commission”.
+Matthew 28 is not the sole record in the “New Testament”, rather, The Testimony of Yeshua of the “Great Commission”.
 Luke also recorded this event in great detail.
-In Luke 24:46-47, he wrote of Yeshua speaking in the third person: “And that repentance and remission of sins should be preached in His name among all nations.”
+In Luke 24:46-47, he wrote of Yeshua speaking in the third person: “And that repentance and remission of sins should be heralded in His name among all nations.”
 This passage alone, in contradiction to the falsified text, establishes the correct wording of Matthew 28:19, where Yeshua spoke in the first person, “in My name”.
-Further, the gospel of Mark also records another version of the “Great Commission,” using some of the same patterns of speech: “Go you ... all the world ... preach the gospel ... every creature ...baptized ... in My name...”
-(Mark 16:15-18) Of course, it is not baptism that “in My name” refers to here, but rather the works that the Disciples would do.
-Yet compared to Matthew, the similarity is striking, for neither is baptism explicitly mentioned there, but that Disciples should be made “in My name”.
+Further, the gospel of Mark also records another version of the “Great Commission,” using some of the same patterns of speech: “Go...into all the world...preach the gospel...every creature ...immersed...in My name...”
+(Mark 16:15-18) Of course, it is not immersion that “in My name” refers to here, but rather the works that the Disciples would do.
+Yet compared to Matthew, the similarity is striking, because even tho immersion isn’t explicitly mentioned there, Disciples should nevertheless be made “in My name”.

 The Test of Complimentary Citation

-While there is no text that offers a complimentary citation of Trinitarian baptism, there is a striking resemblance between the actual wording of Matthew 28:18-20 and Romans 1:4-5.
+While there is no text that offers a complimentary citation of Trinitarian immersion, there is a striking resemblance between the actual wording of Matthew 28:18-20 and Romans 1:4-5.
 Matthew contains the Commission of the Messiah to His Apostles, while the Romans account is Paul’s acceptance of his own commission as an Apostle.
 Consider the following similarities:

-Matthew 28:18-20 ..............................................
-Romans 1:4-5
+Matthew 28:18-20...........................Romans 1:4-5

-“in My name” .............................................. “for His name”
+“in My name”.................................“in His name”

 The Test of Principle